Elimination Chamber (2020)

-The 2020 Elimination Chamber (known as No Escape in Germany) was the 10th Elimination Chamber professional wrestling pay-per-view (PPV) and livestreaming event produced by WWE.
-It was held for wrestlers from the promotion's Raw and SmackDown brand divisions.
-The event took place on March 8, 2020, at the Wells Fargo Center in Philadelphia, Pennsylvania.
+The 2020 Elimination Chamber (known as No Escape in Germany) was a professional wrestling pay-per-view (PPV) and livestreaming event produced by WWE.
+It was the 10th Elimination Chamber and took place on March 8, 2020, at the Wells Fargo Center in Philadelphia, Pennsylvania, held for wrestlers from the promotion's Raw and SmackDown brand divisions.
+This was the second Elimination Chamber to not take place in February after the 2015 event.

 Eight matches were contested at the event, including one on the Kickoff pre-show.
 In the main event, NXT's Shayna Baszler won Raw's women's Elimination Chamber match to become the number one contender against Becky Lynch for the Raw Women's Championship at WrestleMania 36.
-On the undercard, Aleister Black defeated AJ Styles in a no disqualification match, The Artist Collective defeated Braun Strowman in a 3-on-1 handicap match, with group member Sami Zayn pinning Strowman to win the Intercontinental Championship, and The Miz and John Morrison retained the SmackDown Tag Team Championship in SmackDown's tag team Elimination Chamber match.
-This was also the first Elimination Chamber event with no world title matches contested on the card.
+In other prominent matches, Aleister Black defeated AJ Styles in a no disqualification match, The Artist Collective (Cesaro, Sami Zayn, and Shinsuke Nakamura) defeated Braun Strowman in a 3-on-1 handicap match, with Zayn pinning Strowman to win the Intercontinental Championship, and The Miz and John Morrison retained the SmackDown Tag Team Championship in SmackDown's tag team Elimination Chamber match.
+This was also the first Elimination Chamber event with no men's world titles contested on the card.

-The event was the last WWE pay-per-view to have taken place in front of a live ticketed crowd before the World Health Organization declared COVID-19 a pandemic on March 11.
+The event was the last WWE pay-per-view to have taken place in front of a live ticketed crowd before the World Health Organization (WHO) declared COVID-19 a pandemic on March 11.
 The next day, the promotion would move the majority of its shows, including WrestleMania 36, to the WWE Performance Center in Orlando, Florida with no fans in attendance.
 From August, they had virtual fans by way of the WWE ThunderDome bio-secure bubble.
-WrestleMania 37, which was held in April 2021, was WWE's first event since Elimination Chamber to take place in front of a live ticketed audience, and in mid-July, the company resumed live touring, with the first PPV on this tour being Money in the Bank.
+WrestleMania 37, which was held in April 2021, was WWE's first event since Elimination Chamber to take place in front of a live ticketed audience, and in mid-July, the company resumed live touring, with the first pay-per-view on this tour being Money in the Bank.

 Production

 Background

-Elimination Chamber is a gimmick pay-per-view (PPV) and WWE Network event first produced by WWE in 2010.
+Elimination Chamber is a professional wrestling event first produced by WWE in 2010.
 It has been held every year since, except in 2016, generally in February.
-The concept of the show is that one or two main event matches are contested inside the Elimination Chamber, either with championships or future opportunities at championships at stake.
-The 2020 event was the 10th event under the Elimination Chamber chronology and featured wrestlers from the Raw and SmackDown brand divisions.
+The concept of the event is that one or two main event matches are contested inside the Elimination Chamber, either with championships or future opportunities at championships at stake.
+Announced on November 15, 2019, the 2020 event was the 10th Elimination Chamber and featured wrestlers from the Raw and SmackDown brand divisions.
 Due to Super ShowDown being held in February, Elimination Chamber was pushed back to March and it took place on March 8, 2020, at the Wells Fargo Center in Philadelphia, Pennsylvania.
+The event aired on pay-per-view (PPV) worldwide and was livestreamed on the WWE Network.
+Tickets went on sale on December 13.

 In 2011 and since 2013, the show has been promoted as "No Escape" in Germany as it was feared that the name "Elimination Chamber" may remind people of the gas chambers used during the Holocaust.